acrylian/mediaelementjs_player/README.md

 Additionally you can set a specific albumname on the 2nd parameter to call a playlist outside of album.php

-*Notes*: Mixed audio and video playlists are not possible.
+*Note*: Mixed audio and video playlists are not possible.